Image placeholder

 Get the answers you need.

 Symptomless in its early stages, osteoporosis is a treacherous disease that sneaks up on patients—and often advances rapidly.
 Our osteoporosis specialists are adept at evaluating disease risk, and will recommend the lab and bone density testing necessary for early detection and management.
 In order to diagnose bone disease, physicians take a thorough medical history and physical examination, followed by a variety of possible tests, including bone density tests, blood and urine tests, and X-rays.
-Dual-energy X-ray absorptiometry (DEXA) is the preferred technique for measuring bone mineral density (BMD).
+Dual energy X-ray absorptiometry (DEXA) is the preferred technique for measuring bone mineral density (BMD).
 Easy to perform with low radiation exposure, a DEXA scanner is a machine that produces two X-ray beams, each with different energy levels, to measure bone density.
 If an osteoporosis diagnosis is confirmed, Dr. Kayal and his expert team can determine the extent of bone loss and create a treatment plan.

 4